microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 Since language servers usually act on a workspace they are also affected by the introduction of multi-root workspaces.
 A language server extension needs to check for the following items and adopt its code accordingly:

 - if the server accesses the `rootPath` or `rootURI` property of the `InitializeParams` passed in the [`initialize` request](https://github.com/Microsoft/language-server-protocol/blob/master/protocol.md#initialize) then the language server must instead use the property `workspaceFolders`.
-Since workspace folders can come and go dynamically the server also need to register for `workspace/didChangeWorkspaceFolders` notifications.
+Since workspace folders can come and go dynamically the server also needs to register for `workspace/didChangeWorkspaceFolders` notifications.
 The documentation can be found [here](https://github.com/Microsoft/vscode-languageserver-node/blob/master/protocol/src/protocol.workspaceFolders.ts).

 - if the server is using configuration settings the author also has to review the scope of the settings (see the [Settings section](#settings) above).
 For a language server, 'resource' scope is typically preferred since it enables a user to configure that language settings on a per-folder basis.
 In addition, the server has to change the way settings are accessed (see the [Language Settings section](#language-settings) below).